The Making of Portuguese Diaspora in Postwar North America (working title)

 – Cold War surveillance and deportation: PIDE, the FBI, and the RCMP

-7. NEW BEGINNINGS, OLD JOURNEYS: MULTICULTURAL, GENERATIONAL AND REVOLUTIONARY TRANSITIONS
+7. NEW BEGINNINGS, OLD JOURNEYS: MULTICULTURAL, GENERATIONAL, AND POLITICAL TRANSITIONS

 “I came from afar, from very far.
 What I’ve trekked to get here!